Bubbelbad/ElectricCars/README.md

 # ElectricCars

+(This program is not entirely done yet, but it runs!)

 The purpose of this application was to create an app with 5 design patterns and two sorting algorithms.
 I chose to make a fictive database that contains data for electric vehicles.
 The program displays a list of car proxies and the user is able to sort the proxies by brand or price, using two sorting algorithms.

 The user can then click on a specific proxy and it opens a window and retrieves the full car object with all the information about the chosen car.
+The user can also add new cars to the program using the Builder pattern.

 I chose the following patterns and algorithms for the project: